If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 The work of UNRWA is essential, as is funding for it.
 If this bill is enacted, the U.S. would be the last nation to restore its contribution.
 We are known for setting an example, but this time we need to follow an example.

-Action: Rep. Mullin's constituents can contact him to urge his co-sponsorship of the UNRWA Emergency Restoration Act.
-(Eshoo's people can express thanks for adding her name.)
-And now we can contact Sens.
-Padilla and Schiff, to urge their support for the S.5388.
+Action: Contact Rep. Kevin Mullin or Sam Liccardo, or whomever represents you, to urge their co-sponsorship of the UNRWA Emergency Restoration Act.
+Likewise contact Sens.
+Padilla and Schiff, to urge their support for the Senate version.
 Suggest this is an effective and overdue bill toward beginning to alleviate the suffering of Palestinians in Gaza.

 Block Arms, Save Lives